amyasnikov/validity/docs/entities/git_repos.md

 As you may guess, this entity represents a link to some remote Git repository.
 Git Repositories serve 2 purposes inside Validity:

-* They provide an access to plain device configurations
+* They provide access to plain device configurations

 * They can be referenced by another entity containing any text information.
 By this moment, those entities are **Tests**, **Name Sets** and **Serializers**.